hmlongco/Factory/Sources/Factory/Factory.docc/Development/Chains.md

 ## Disabling CDC Detection

-If needed circular dependency chain detectiong can be disabled by setting the detection limit to zero.
+If needed circular dependency chain detecting can be disabled by setting the detection limit to zero.
 ```swift
 Container.shared.manager.dependencyChainTestMax = 0
 ```